Commentary

 Cosby Goes to Jail:

-How do we reconcile the fact that Cosby and others similar to him (you know who they are) have reached great heights in our society and have moved the bar in wonderful ways professionally and culturally, and then, on the flip-side, conducted themselves personally in atrocious ways and left devastation in their wake?
+So an obvious one is question is, how do we reconcile the fact that Cosby and others similar to him have reached great heights in our society and have raised the bar in amazing ways professionally and culturally, and, on the flip-side, in their personal lives left devastation in their wake?

 When Cosby Dies: